Developmental psychology: Attachment theory

 Attachment theory, originally developed by John Bowlby, focuses on the importance of open, intimate, emotionally meaningful relationships.
 Attachment is described as a biological system or powerful survival impulse that evolved to ensure the survival of the infant.
-A threatened or stressed child will move toward caregivers who create a sense of physical, emotional, and psychological safety for the individual.
+A threatened or stressed child will move toward caregivers who provide a sense of physical, emotional, and psychological safety.
 Attachment feeds on body contact and familiarity.
 Psychologist Harry Harlow's research with infant rhesus monkeys in the mid-20th century provided pivotal experimental support for attachment theory.
 His studies found that infant monkeys consistently preferred cloth surrogate mothers that provided comfort over wire ones that offered only food.
 These results demonstrated that emotional security and physical comfort are more critical to attachment than nourishment alone.
 Harlow's findings reinforced Bowlby's view that early caregiving relationships are biologically essential for healthy emotional development and social bonding later in life.

-Later Mary Ainsworth developed the Strange Situation protocol and the concept of the secure base.
+Later, Mary Ainsworth developed the strange situation protocol and the concept of the secure base.
 This tool has been found to help understand attachment, such as the Strange Situation Test and the Adult Attachment Interview.
-Both of which help determine factors to certain attachment styles.
-The Strange Situation Test helps find "disturbances in attachment" and whether certain attributes are found to contribute to a certain attachment issue.
+Both of which help determine factors of certain attachment styles.
+The Strange Situation Test helps identify "disturbances in attachment" and whether specific attributes contribute to a particular attachment issue.
 The Adult Attachment Interview is a tool that is similar to the Strange Situation Test but instead focuses attachment issues found in adults.
 Both tests have helped many researchers gain more information on the risks and how to identify them.

 Theorists have proposed four types of attachment styles: secure, anxious-avoidant, anxious-resistant, and disorganized.
 Secure attachment is a healthy attachment between the infant and the caregiver.
 It is characterized by trust.
 Anxious-avoidant is an insecure attachment between an infant and a caregiver.
 This is characterized by the infant's indifference toward the caregiver.
-Anxious-resistant is an insecure attachment between the infant and the caregiver characterized by distress from the infant when separated and anger when reunited.
+Anxious-resistant is an insecure attachment between the infant and the caregiver, characterized by distress when separated and anger upon reunion.
 Disorganized is an attachment style without a consistent pattern of responses upon return of the parent.